damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

 * You are not using the router's built in DHCP server
 * There is a UniFi AP (or other UniFi device) on a separate subnet from the UniFi Controller

-If you have no met these prerequisites, this will not likely work for you.
+If you have not met these prerequisites, this will not likely work for you.
 Setting up these requirements is beyond the scope of this article, but [YouTube](https://youtube.com) has a ton of videos on how to set these devices up in any fashion you wish.

 # The Weeds
 ### Understanding Things